ntshvicky/VikCraft-Interactive-Data-Table/README.md

 ## 📜 License

-This project is open-source and available under the **MIT License**.
+This project is developed by **Nitish Srivastava** and open-source.